pyt3r/pyt3r.github.io/_posts/2023-04-05-workflow-framework.markdown

 * The corresponding result of the function is, then, registered using the key specified in the **outputKeys** column.

-Once the calculation of the last row completes, then all **outputKeys** can be accessed.
+Once the calculation of the last row completes, then all **outputKeys** become accessible.
-Invoking the workflow, and then accessing the 'fig' **outputKey** from the registered results, would yield the following figure:
+For example, accessing the *fig* **outputKey** from the registered results would yield the following figure:

-![snippet-1c]

 ![plot-1]